andrew/ultimate-awesome/README.md

 - [awesome-threejs](https://github.com/AxiomeCG/awesome-threejs) - 3️⃣ A curated list of awesome ThreeJS resources.
 - [awesome-RecSys-papers](https://github.com/YuyangZhangFTD/awesome-RecSys-papers) - The awesome and classic papers in recommendation system!
 Good luck to every RecSys-learner!.
 - [awesome-farcaster](https://github.com/a16z/awesome-farcaster) - A collection of awesome Farcaster links including clients, tools, and more.
+- [awesome-buttplug](https://github.com/buttplugio/awesome-buttplug) - A list of awesome projects that use the Buttplug Sex Toy Control Library.
 - [awesome-geospatial-companies](https://github.com/chrieke/awesome-geospatial-companies) - :globe_with_meridians: List & Map of 700+ companies for geospatial jobs (GIS, Earth Observation, UAV, Satellite, Digital Farming, .).
 - [awesome-influxdb](https://github.com/mark-rushakoff/awesome-influxdb) - A curated list of awesome projects, libraries, tools, etc. related to InfluxDB.
 - [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.